 The U.S. Census Bureau began its program of international technical assistance in the 1930s.
 The formal training program began in 1947.
-Over the years, the U.S. Census Bureau's international programs have helped establish the official statistical offices of a number of countries.
+Over the years, the U.S. Census Bureau's international programs have helped establish the official statistical offices of several countries.